JornVernee/JornVernee.github.io/_posts/2024-02-16-prune-dead-exception-handlers.markdown

 }
 ```

-this code is creating a new arena, allocating a some data in that arena, and then passing the
+This code is creating a new arena, allocating a some data in that arena, and then passing the
 pointer to that data to a native function (`func`).
 Assume that the implementation
 of `func` just forwards the call using a native method handle produced by `java.lang.foreign.Linker::downcallHandle`.

 There are several allocations in this code: the `Arena` and the `MemorySegment` are the
 most prominent ones.
-However, since the implementation of `func` will only pass a primititive
+However, since the implementation of `func` will only pass a primitive
-address to the native function, none of the allocated objects escape, and in theory C2 should
+address to the native function, none of the allocated objects escape to wider Java code,
-be able to scalar replace these objects, avoiding their allocation altogether.
+and in theory C2 should be able to scalar replace these objects, avoiding their allocation altogether.

-However, when verifying this using the techniques describes in my other blog post:
+But, when verifying this using the techniques described in my other post:
 ['Tracking down escaping objects'](https://jornvernee.github.io/hotspot/jit/2023/08/18/debugging-jit.html#5-tracking-down-escaping-objects)
 it turned out that there were several escaping allocations.
-For JDK 21, this code has the
+In JDK 21, this code has the
 following escaping allocations:

 ```text